 Registering for the Exam

-- All graduating seniors should register for the comprehensive exam when they register for their Spring courses.
+- All graduating seniors should register for the comprehensive exam (PHIL 498) when they register for their Spring courses.

-- Details about registering will be provided by your Academic Advisor, or you can contact the Assistant to the Associate Dean for more information.
+- Details about registering will be provided by your Academic Advisor.

 Results